kelunik/acme/README.md

 `kelunik/acme` is a non-blocking implementation of the [ACME](https://github.com/ietf-wg-acme/acme) protocol based on the [`amp`](https://github.com/amphp/amp) concurrency framework.

-> **Note**: If you're looking for a PHP client, have a look at https://github.com/kelunik/acme-client which is based on this library.
+> If you're looking for a PHP client, have a look at https://github.com/kelunik/acme-client which is based on this library.

 **Required PHP Version**